squarism/squarism.github.io/_posts/2013-05-04-using-redis-as-a-database.markdown

     N&AElig;&deg;&aacute;&raquo;&rsaquo;ng means \"Fried Chicken\" in Vietnamese  :-)\r\n\r\nThank you, and have a nice day,"
 ---
-<h2>The Spike</h2><p>
+## The Spike

 I was spiking on Redis recently.
-I wanted to use the <a href="https://github.com/nateware/redis-objects">redis-objects gem</a> to simulate a shopping cart app even though the README specifically says</p>
+I wanted to use the [redis-objects gem](https://github.com/nateware/redis-objects) to simulate a shopping cart app even though the README specifically says

-<blockquote><p>Just use MySQL, k?</p></blockquote>
+> Just use MySQL, k?

-<p>I wanted to see what would happen if I tried it anyway.
+I wanted to see what would happen if I tried it anyway.
 So the README and examples for the redis-objects gem are great so I'm not going to rehash what's there.
 However, I will say though that the example has you hardcode the id field to 1.
-That detail snuck up on me.</p>
+That detail snuck up on me.

 <!-- more -->

-<p>If you don't set an ID then you can't work with a redis-object instance.
-You get an exception: <code>Redis::Objects::NilObjectId: Attempt to address redis-object :name on class User with nil id (unsaved record?)</code></p>
+If you don't set an ID then you can't work with a redis-object instance.
+You get an exception: `Redis::Objects::NilObjectId: Attempt to address redis-object :name on class User with nil id (unsaved record?)`

-<p>It's basically trying to tell you, "hey, save the record first or set an ID".
+It's basically trying to tell you, "hey, save the record first or set an ID".
 Well, honestly, I don't want to set an id myself.
 This is where the meat of the README is.
 Redis-objects really fits organically in an existing ActiveRecord model.
 That means Rails.
 In this case though, I don't want an entire Rails app.
 I can see the value though in a plain old Rails app.
-Just look at the examples if you want to see more.</p>
+Just look at the examples if you want to see more.

-<p>Anyway, continuing on with the spiking, I tried to integrate the Supermodel gem with Redis-objects.
+Anyway, continuing on with the spiking, I tried to integrate the Supermodel gem with Redis-objects.
 That sort of worked.
-You just <code>class User < Supermodel::Base</code> and you can sort of get it to work.
-This is great because Supermodel gives you finders like <code>User.find_by_email('bob@yahoo.com')</code> to make it act like ActiveRecord but you can't use <code>.create(email: 'bob@yahoo.com')</code> to begin with because of the same errors as I mentioned above.
+You just `class User < Supermodel::Base` and you can sort of get it to work.
+This is great because Supermodel gives you finders like `User.find_by_email('bob@yahoo.com')` to make it act like ActiveRecord but you can't use `.create(email: 'bob@yahoo.com')` to begin with because of the same errors as I mentioned above.
 Redis-objects really wants the record to have an ID already.
 Even using Supermodel's RandomID mixin didn't work.
-The initialize order and callback hooks don't really work (or at least I couldn't get them to work).</p>
+The initialize order and callback hooks don't really work (or at least I couldn't get them to work).

-<p>Finally, I tried combining just redis-objects and datamapper redis.
+Finally, I tried combining just redis-objects and datamapper redis.
 That worked.
 And it's pretty nice.
-Check it out.</p>
+Check it out.

 {% highlight ruby %}
 require 'redis-objects'